Gurpreet10581/WorkoutLogProjectWD/README.md

 # WorkoutLogProjectWD

-## Below images showcases image endpoints and routes.
+## Below Images are to showcase Endpoints and Routes.

 #### 1. /user/create - 	Allows a new user to be created with a username and password.
 <img src= "server/asset/userCreate.PNG" width = 80%>